Ojasvsakhi/Diabetic-Retinopathy/README_SRC.md

 This document explains the `src/` package in this repository, the training contract, data shapes, how to run the training (locally and on Colab), and practical next steps and experiments.

+**Recent Updates (Latest Version):**
+- ✅ Added Vision Transformer (ViT) support via `timm` library
+- ✅ Enhanced data augmentation pipeline
+- ✅ Fixed deprecated PyTorch warnings
+- ✅ Improved model selection and configuration
+- ✅ Better reproducibility with enhanced seed setting

 Purpose
 -------
-The project is a multitask image model for Diabetic Retinopathy (DR) that trains a ResNet backbone with two heads:
+The project is a multitask image model for Diabetic Retinopathy (DR) that trains either a **ResNet50** or **Vision Transformer (ViT)** backbone with two heads:
 - Main head: 5-way classification (DR grades 0..4)
 - Auxiliary head: binary classification (e.g., referable DR = label >= 2)